emilyjspencer/Bank-Tech-Test/README.md

 In order to adhere to the Single Responsibility Principle, I will need to extract some methods out into at least one other class.

+Several tests only pass on the day that the code was written, so I will need to stub time